qonceptual/QwikHttp/README.md

 For full documentation on QwikJson, see our repo at https://github.com/qonceptual/QwikJson

-Essentially, just subclass QwikJson in a complex model object and you can pass and return those model objects directly with QwikHttp.
+Essentially, just subclass QwikJson in a complex model object and you can serialize and deserialize those model objects automatically with QwikHttp.

 ```
 //declare your complex class with whatever properties